Our Price Setting and Listing Policies

 We thus assure that our valued renting guests will not be charged such senseless fees and commissions.

-We lean on our valued renting guests to book their next vacations in Sea Ranch and Tahoe-Donner on the acviews platform (you can go directly to https://www.acviews.com/booking-form) and thus pay the lowest reasonable, affordable net rates.
+We lean on our valued renting guests to book their next vacations in Sea Ranch and Tahoe-Donner on the

 Regulatory Burdon on Vacation Renting

 The 31 nights must be contiguous; it is, therefore, advisable to make your reservation early.
+Also, subletting is not permitted.

 Upgrading and Repairs

-Also falling under the purview of price setting, we humbly point out that ownership of a vacation rental property has become really expensive.
+Also falling under the purview of price setting, we humbly point out that ownership of a vacation rental property has become exceedingly expensive.
 Insurance premiums have skyrocketed.
 The county authorities now require periodic expensive property inspections.
-The vacation rental license costs upwards of $600 annually.
+The vacation rental license alone costs upwards of $600 annually.
 In 2025 we incurred a $9000 septic system repair for Casa Pacis.
 In late 2024 we performed a 3-month, $20,000 repair/maintenance of Casa Pacis, most of which work is not even openly visible to renting guests.
 Electricity rates have shot through the roof.
 The expense for maintaining the vegetation for fire safety around the vacation home has essentially doubled within two years.
-Even the basic cost of garbage removal, now prescribed by the county as part of the vacation rental license, went “through the ceiling.”
+Even the basic cost of garbage removal, now required by the county as part of the vacation rental license, went “through the ceiling.”
 All this occurred while we kept our nightly rate well below the standard for what we offer.

 =============================